Michmcb/ConfigTextFile/README.md

 		ValueTwo = Deeper Scope!
 	}

 	# Each of these strings gets a separate path.
-They are, in order: global:Collection:0, global:Collection:1, global:Collection:2
+They are, in order: global:Collection:0, global:Array:1, global:Array:2
-	Collection=[ValueOne, ValueTwo, ValueThree]
+	Array=[ValueOne, ValueTwo, ValueThree]
 }
 ```